simonneutert/shell-curry/index.md

 <hr>

-As a bonus, <span class="mark">we maintain a list with stuff</span> that makes us use the search engine from time to time.
-Like, when we're setting up a new machine.
-One thing would be switching from bash to zsh, for example.
+As a bonus, <span class="mark">we maintain a list of stuff</span> that makes us use the search engine from time to time.
+Like when we're setting up a new machine.
+One example would be switching from bash to zsh.

 <a href="/faqfaq.html" style="text-align: center; display: block; padding: 1rem; color: pink; background-color: #313131;">
   ⁉️ The FAQ-List 💡